hyperledger-labs/fabric-opssc/integration/README.md

 ### Setup

-Setup the binaries and the docker images according to [Preparations](../README.md#preparations) in the top page.
+Setup the docker images according to [Preparations](../README.md#preparations) in the top page.

 Install all dependencies: